-- 1 Ave Maria; and create new public plazas and gathering spaces.
-These public plazas and - 2 spaces will be designed within an appropriate streetscape to foster walkability and a mixture of - 3 uses, including entertainment and cultural events, and will position Immokalee to attract new - 4 residents and visitors to the downtown area. - 5 The diversity of Immokalee extends to its unique natural surroundings, which can also be a - 6 great benefit to the local economy.
-Lake Trafford, at Immokalee's western boundary, as well as - 7 other adjacent vast natural areas, which include historic working ranches, provide an excellent - 8 opportunity to market Immokalee as an ecotourist destination.
-Immokalee provides a gateway to - 9 the Everglades, a world-renowned ecotourist destination.
-Ecotourists come to an area to - 10 experience the natural, rather than the built, environment.
-Lake Trafford and its environs offer - 11 opportunities for boating, fishing, camping, and hiking, and the chance to experience natural - 12 Florida and this freshwater frontier. - 13 Agriculture continues to be the major local industry and Immokalee residents recognize - 14 emerging opportunities for new agricultural-related businesses.
-Increasing fuel costs, - apprehension related to food security, and environmental concerns have increased the demand - 16 for safe, sustainable, and domestically produced foods and energy sources.
-Immokalee has an - 17 opportunity to create a new farmers' market or expand the existing state farmers' market to - 18 serve the regional demand for fresh produce. - Additionally, residents see opportunities emerging from the regional economy and the strategic - 20 location of Immokalee in the region.
+The diversity of Immokalee extends to its unique natural surroundings, which can also be a great benefit to the local economy.
+Lake Trafford, at Immokalee's western boundary, as well as other adjacent vast natural areas, which include historic working ranches, provide an excellent opportunity to market Immokalee as an ecotourist destination.
+Immokalee provides a gateway to the Everglades, a world-renowned ecotourist destination.
+Ecotourists come to an area to experience the natural, rather than the built, environment.
+Lake Trafford and its environs offer opportunities for boating, fishing, camping, and hiking, and the chance to experience natural Florida and this freshwater frontier.

+Agriculture continues to be the major local industry and Immokalee residents recognize emerging opportunities for new agricultural-related businesses.
+Increasing fuel costs, apprehension related to food security, and environmental concerns have increased the demand for safe, sustainable, and domestically produced foods and energy sources.
+Immokalee has an opportunity to create a new farmers' market or expand the existing state farmers' market to serve the regional demand for fresh produce.

+Additionally, residents see opportunities emerging from the regional economy and the strategic location of Immokalee in the region.
 Immokalee will not remain isolated in the future.
-One state - 21 arterial (SR 29) runs through the downtown, while another ends just three miles north of - 22 downtown (SR 82).
-A major county road (CR 846, Immokalee Road), connects Immokalee to I - - 23 75.
-Planned capacity improvements to SR 82 and SR 29 will open up the area to more travel. - and planned roadway expansions, including a SR 29 Loop, will further improve the accessibility - 25 to and from Immokalee, helping it to become a tourist destination and a distribution center for - 26 goods and services. - 27 Improvements to the roadway system, both regionally and within the Immokalee Urban Area, - are just one part of how the overall transportation network will improve in impact the future.
-The - 29 Immokalee Regional Airport (IMM) is designated as an official U.S. Port of Entry, with its own - 30 full-service Customs Office, supporting both international and domestic trade opportunities, and - 31 is a growing cargo service airport.
-Incentives to encourage economic development at the IMM - 32 include The Florida Tradeport which operates within a Foreign Trade Zone (#213), State - 33 Enterprise Zone, Federal Enterprise Community, and the Historically Underutilized Business - 34 (HUBub) Zone.
-HIMM provides direct access to over 2,000 acres of industrial-zoned property - Thousand 2011.
-Harring provides direct access to over 2,000 acres of industrial 2011ed property - and two paved 5,000 x 150-foot runways equipped for Global Position Satellite (GPS) and - instrument approaches. - 37 The opportunities available through development of the Tradeport are particularly significant - 38 given that in 2012 the Collier County Office of Business and Economic Development (OBED) - 39 Economic Development Council of Collier County (EDC) estimateds the County will need an - 40 additional 3,685 acres of new business park lands by 2030.
-The OBEDEDC has been working to attract research clusters to Collier County to diversify the economy, which is currently highly 2 dependent on only three industries: agriculture, construction, and tourism and services.
-The 3 three targeted industry clusters are: health and life science; computer software and services; and distribution.
-Given its location, access to major roads, connectivity with other parts of the 5 state, availability of developable land, and the airport, Immokalee is a prime location for the new distribution industry that the OBEDEDC has identified as being vital to the growth and 7 diversification of Collier County's economy.
+One state arterial (SR 29) runs through the downtown, while another ends just three miles north of downtown (SR 82).
+A major county road (CR 846, Immokalee Road), connects Immokalee to I -75.
+Planned capacity improvements to SR 82 and SR 29 will open up the area to more travel, and planned roadway expansions, including a SR 29 Loop, will further improve the accessibility to and from Immokalee, helping it to become a tourist destination and a distribution center for goods and services.

+Improvements to the roadway system, both regionally and within the Immokalee Urban Area, are just one part of how the overall transportation network will impact the future.
+Incentives to encourage economic development at the IMM include the Florida Tradeport which operates within a Foreign Trade Zone (#213), and the Historically Underutilized Business (HUB) Zone.
+IMM provides direct access to over 1,000 acres allowing a broad range of aeronautical and industrial uses, and two paved runways equipped for Global Position Satellite (GPS) and instrument approaches.

+The opportunities available through development of the Tradeport are particularly significant given that in 2012 the Collier County Office of Business and Economic Development (OBED) estimated the County will need an additional 3,685 acres of new business park lands by 2030.
+The OBED has been working to attract research clusters to Collier County to diversify the economy, which is currently highly dependent on only three industries: agriculture, construction, and tourism and services.
+The three targeted industry clusters are: health and life science; computer software and services; and distribution.
+Given its location, access to major roads, connectivity with other parts of the state, availability of developable land, and the airport, Immokalee is a prime location for the new distribution industry that the OBED has identified as being vital to the growth and diversification of Collier County's economy.